This is the featured image of the Create Continuous Movement blog article.

 Mobius Filter by iZotope

-The goal of the Mobius Filter is to replicate the “Shepard effect.”
-Now, the “Shepard effect” or the “Shepard tone” is the sound that keeps rising or falling (depending on what direction it moves).
-In its essence, it is an auditory illusion of the tone that continuously runs, either up or down in pitch.
+The goal of the Mobius Filter is to replicate the "Shepard effect."
+Now, the "Shepard effect" or the "Shepard tone" is the sound that keeps rising or falling (depending on what direction it moves).
+Essentially, it is an auditory illusion of the tone continuously running, either up or down in pitch.
 What Mobius Filter is centered around is this idea of continuous movement.
 After a short introduction, let us move to a practical explanation of its user parameters accompanied by some audio examples.
+As usual, I have made a simple chord progression in SoundBridge: DAW using the Rhodes piano.
+Let's check how it sounds unaffected.

 ~Rhodes Piano Sequence - Unprocessed

-Now we will add a fresh instance of the Mobius Filter on the Rhodes piano effect rack channel within the SoundBridge: DAW.
+Now, we will add a fresh instance of the Mobius Filter on the Rhodes piano effect rack channel within the SoundBridge: DAW.

-The interface
+The Interface

-Filter type, Movement, Host Tempo, Stereo Spreader
+Filter Type, Movement, Host Tempo, Stereo Spreader

 Audio Examples